TrojanTO: Action-Level Backdoor Attacks against Trajectory Optimization Models: Two Types of Backdoor Attacks

 \textbf{Policy-Level Backdoor.} This type of backdoor targets the long-term objectives of the victim agent, where each trigger is linked to a specific target policy.

 For instance, an adversary could activate the backdoor at a critical moment to redirect an autonomous vehicle's destination from a school to a hospital, regardless of the route taken.

 \textbf{Action-Level Backdoor.} This type of backdoor concentrates on precise control over individual actions at each time step, with each trigger corresponding to a desired action.
+Action-level backdoor attacks offer a versatile range of malicious capabilities.
+First, they can cause catastrophic failure by compromising just a single critical action.
+Second, through repeated trigger activations, they allow an adversary to orchestrate complex, multi-step malicious manipulations.
+Finally, they provide significant tactical flexibility, as different long-term objectives can be pursued simply by altering the activation patterns of the trigger.

+For example, consider an adversary targeting an autonomous driving agent.
+The backdoor's capabilities can be deployed at three distinct levels of sophistication:

-For example, an adversary might exploit the backdoor to compel an autonomous driving agent to make an abrupt turn at a pivotal moment, potentially leading to traffic congestion or collisions.
+(1) The adversary could compel the agent to make an abrupt, dangerous turn at a pivotal moment, such as a crowded intersection.
+This single malicious action is designed to directly cause a catastrophic outcome like a collision.

-Thus, the key distinction lies in their focus: while policy-level backdoors manipulate the overall goals and decision-making process of an agent, action-level backdoors exert influence over specific actions taken at critical points in time.
+(2) The adversary could execute a multi-step plan to subtly guide the vehicle off its intended route to a malicious location.
+This might involve a sequence of seemingly innocuous actions: ignoring the correct highway exit, taking an unusual side street, and finally stopping in a secluded area—a plan composed of multiple triggered actions.

+(3) The adversary could use the same backdoor for an entirely different purpose.
+The adversary could dynamically alter the trigger activation strategy to redirect the vehicle to a totally different destination, all without retraining or re-implanting the backdoor.
+This demonstrates the ability to change the long-term malicious objective at will.

+To substantiate that action-level backdoors are the foundational building blocks for complex policy manipulation, and to simultaneously assess the long-term effectiveness of TrojanTO, we conducted an in-depth investigation of various trigger activation strategies, adopting the methodology of Baffle.

+The results in Table~\ref{tab:longterm} demonstrate TrojanTO's ability to manipulate long-term rewards.
+While the backdoor by Baffle impact is moderate, the backdoor by TrojanTO causes a catastrophic performance collapse.
+Sustained triggers drive the agent's reward to nearly zero, proving that our action-level attack can successfully hijack the entire policy trajectory.